Zion Canyon Hiking

 Time: 7 hours

-Upon entering the Park, hikers must traverse 15-foot drop off.
-This obstacle is one of the reasons that the Oderville Canyon is one of the less visited Narrows hikes and must be negotiated with care.
-It is recommended that hikers use ropes and have some down-climbing experiene.
-After 9.7 miles, hikers will reach the confluence of the Orderville Canyon and the North fork of the Virgin River.
-The water is much deeper now and remains that way for the remaining three miles of the hike.
-Wading and sometimes swimming is necessary in order to continue downstream.
-The water can be quite cold and footing on the river bottom is very difficult.
-Hikers must take extreme caution in this part of the hike.
-A permit is required for this hike.
-Permits can be obtained from the Visitors Center at the west entrance of the Park.
+Upon entering the Park boundaries, hikers will traverse a 15-foot drop off.
+This obstacle presents one of the reasons that the Orderville Canyon is one of the less visited Narrows hikes and must be negotiated with care.
+It is highly recommended that hikers use ropes and have some experience with down-climbing.
+At the 9.7 mile mark, hikers will reach the confluence of the Orderville Canyon and the North fork of the Virgin River where the water is much deeper and remains that way for the final three miles of the hike.
+Wading and the possibility of shorts swimming stretches is necessary in order to continue downstream.
+The water can be quite cold and footing on the river bottom can be somewhat difficult.
+Hikers should take extreme caution in this part of the hike.
+A permit is required for this hike and permits may be obtained from the Visitors Center at the west entrance of the Zion National Park.

 Observation Point